tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

 .. function:: vshard.router.bucket_id_mpcrc32(key)

     This function is safer than ``bucket_id_strcrc32``.
-It takes a CRC32 from MessagePack encoded value.
+It takes a CRC32 from a MessagePack encoded value.
 That is, bucket id of integers does not depend on their Lua type.
-In case of a string key does not encode it into MessagePack, but takes hash right from the string.
+In case of a string key, it does not encode it into MessagePack, but takes a hash right from the string.

     :param key: a hash key.
 This can be any Lua object (number, table, string).